peterw-github/Bike_ExcelDashboard/README.md

 Then, I started slicing out bits of data that I thought was useful, using Pivot Tables, and after exploring/playing around with the data for a while, I came up with 4 elements for the dashboard, which was then built.

-Finally, I added slicers to the dashboard, to allow for additional filtering (specifically, for "Martial Status", "Education", and "Region").
+Finally, I added slicers to the dashboard, to allow for additional filtering, (specifically, for "Martial Status", "Education", and "Region").

 A preview of the dashboard is here, for convenience: <br><br><br>
 ![Image Of Excel Dashboard](https://github.com/peterw-github/Bike_ExcelDashboard/blob/main/Images/Dashboard%20Preview.JPG)